All Episodes

 These people do not deserve to have the platforms and the paychecks that they do.

-I've had my personal issues with President Trump, as you know better than anybody.
+I've had my personal issues with President Trump, as you know, better than anybody.

 And for anyone, especially a mother of young children like me, this should really be an exciting moment for women.

-There's stockpiling abortion pills.
+Just stockpiling abortion pills.

 I have kids.

-And without any parental consent, does that not infuriate you that they just totally dismiss any parental rights?
+Does that not infuriate you that they just totally dismiss any parental rights?

-I think that issue in particular, not just, you know, quote, gender affirming care, but also the trans people in sports competing against our young girls.
+I think that issue in particular, not just, you know, quote, gender-affirming care, but also the trans people in sports competing against our young girls.

 We're talking about putting women and girls in extreme physical danger, and someone could actually end up dying over this.

-So yes, I think it is one of the reasons that the left has gone just so extreme and so out of again, just like we're mainstream normal Americans are, and they don't understand when you're talking about dealing with my children, and you said can do permanent damage.
+So, yes, I think it is one of the reasons that the left has gone just so extreme and so out of, again, just like where mainstream normal Americans are.

-I really implore anyone to Google it.
+I really implore anyone to Google eyes.

-I don't think it's appropriate to say on the radio, but just the kind of long-term damage it can do, starting with the fact that women wouldn't be able to have their children, which by the way, isn't a decision anyone is capable of making when they're 13 years old.
+I don't think it's appropriate to say on the radio, but just the kind of long-term damage it can do, starting with the fact that women wouldn't be able to have their children, which, by the way, isn't a decision anyone is capable of making when they're 13 years old.

 I think it's sick.